JJ/hoborg/text/text.md

 The mystery of the tarp to the front of the ship was soon revealed along with the long tube that was below it.
-It was quite obviously a gun, and it didn't even need to be loaded; it had a big gunsight in front of a seat which was quicly occupied by what I thought to be a deck hand before.
+It was quite obviously a gun, and it didn't even need to be loaded; it had a big gunsight in front of a seat which was quickly occupied by what I thought to be a deck hand before.
 It didn't take long to have it shot; something came out of it sprouting flames and unrolling a cable while the guy manning the gunsight was moving a stick and turning knobs from time to time.